lizdotsh/minlizhash/README.md

 This is a simple implimentation of the MinHash LSH deduplication algorithm.
 See more: https://en.wikipedia.org/wiki/MinHash.
 Not meant to be performant or actually usd, created as learning exercise.

+## UPDATE - 2022-11-07:

+Added a JIT minhash backend using numba.
+Is around ~70x faster than before if jit=True.
+Selection of hash function will only work for LSH if jit is enabled, as I had to write a custom FNV-1a implementation to get it to work with numba.
+You can use FNV-1a for everything by setting hash_function = mh.jit.fnv1a32_bytes.

 ## Basic Usage